Jadersonrilidio/querybuilder/README.md

 'insertInto', 'delete', 'update'; and finish the building and getting the query string using the commom method 'build', as shown in the examples bellow:

-Example of building a DELETE query.
+Example for build DELETE queries.

 ```php
 $builder = $builderFactory->create(QueryBuilder::DELETE);